-They’re already reaching out, but by around four months they can grab and probably hold something for a while.
-Of course they aren’t pros, so stop the inevitable crying when they drop the toy by giving them a soft toy or rattle.
-Their grasping skills will continue to grow and by five months you may notice they are passing their toy from one hand to another.
-At around six months everything they touch will become exciting, from the texture of the carpet to scrunched up foil, so help this develop with a range of baby sensory toys.
-In a range of textures and in bright colours, these are great for baby’s tactile and visual skills too.
+They’re already reaching out, but by around 4 months they can grab and probably hold something for a while.
+Of course they aren’t pros, so stop the inevitable crying when they drop the ball, so to speak, by giving them a soft toy or rattle.
+Their grasping skills will continue to improve and by 5 months you may notice they are passing their toy from one hand to another.
+At around 6 months everything they touch will become exciting, from the texture of the carpet to scrunched up foil, so our choice of baby sensory toys should come in handy.
+In a range of textures and in bright colours, these are great for their tactile and visual skills too.

 Roll over, roll over

-For some of us, the next big milestone after that first smile, is when they roll over.
-The age at which they first do this varies – some do it at three months, some wait until six or seven months.
-So it may happen at this stage, or it may not.
-Regardless, it’ll probably be when you least expect it, and when you’ve literally just nipped out of the room (yes, that happened to us #truth).
+For some of us, the next big milestone, after that first smile, is when they roll over.
+The will vary – some do it at 3 months, some wait until 6 or 7.
+Regardless, it’ll probably be when you least expect it, and when you’ve literally just nipped out of the room (yes, it happened to us).
 Although you can’t force this milestone, you can help by giving them lots of playtime on a baby playmat and putting their fave toy by their side.
-This may encourage them to roll over and get it.
+This may just encourage them to roll over and get it.

-Ahhh, the stuff of parenting woes.
-And it’s around the 4-6 months stage that your baby may start teething - although they may not get any until they’re a year.
+Adorable, but the stuff of parenting woes.
+And it’s around the 4-6 month stage that your baby's first pegs might start bursting through - although they may not get any until they’re a year.
 First signs will include gnawing their fist and frantically rubbing their gums in preparation for the trials to come.
-Red patches on their gums and drooling, are also sure fire signs that first tooth - usually a bottom front one - is probably on its way.
-Help soothe gums with a teether, or, grab some teething jewellery if they’re chomping at your necklace or bracelets.
-Our 11 tactics to tackle teething article may also give you a hand. #justsaying
+Red patches on their gums and drooling are also sure fire signs that the first pearly whites - usually a bottom front - is on its way.
+Help soothe gums with a teether, or grab some teething jewellery if they’re chomping at your necklace or bracelets.
+Our 11 tactics to tackle teething article may also help ease the pain.

 Keep on moving

-By five months your baby is probably a tummy time pro and over the next month you’ll notice that they’re able to arch their back while lying face down.
-This is a good exercise that can help them develop their neck muscles to eventually crawl, stand and walk.
-By six months, some babies are sitting up and moving on their bums.
-Encourage them to get moving with a toy that moves away as they touch it, or start the journey into strengthening their legs by grabbing a baby jumper, walker and entertainer.
-They’re great for buying you a little bit of peace and quiet too.
+By 5 months your baby is probably a tummy time pro and over the next month you’ll notice that they’re able to arch their back while lying face down.
+This is a good exercise that will help them develop their neck muscles so they can eventually crawl, stand and walk.
+By 6 months, some babies are sitting up and moving on their bums.
+Encourage them to get a wiggle on with a toy that moves away as they touch it, or start the journey into strengthening their legs by grabbing a baby walker and entertainer.
+They’re great for buying you a little bit of peace and quiet, too.